Pūjā (Buddhism): Mahayana Buddhism

 In Mahayana Buddhism, a puja (Chinese: 供養; Tibetan: cho, Wylie: mchod) often involves ritual offerings, prayers, and the chanting of Mahayana sutras, dharanis and mantras.
 It is an important practice in Mahayana tradition, where it serves to cultivate a sense of refuge and devotion to the Buddha, bodhisattvas, and other revered figures as well as to cultivate other spiritual qualities.
 Puja can be performed individually or in a group and is typically conducted in temples or monasteries, although it can also be done in home altars.

+Indian Buddhism

 Mahāyāna pujas often follow standard liturgical forms, such as the triskandhaka (three-part) and saptānga-vidhi (seven-part) rituals.
 These are classic Indic Mahayana pūjā forms.
 They initially derived from a basic three-part liturgy which consists of: